 Do you have a struggling reader?
-Whether you’re teaching a young child to read or helping a middle-schooler or even a high-schooler who has reading difficulties, it can be very stressful for both mom/teacher and child/student to deal with reading problems.
-There are things you can do to help lessen the stress and to help your struggling reader.
-I’ll list some things to try, and I would love to hear more tips and ideas from those of you who have suggestions for the rest of us!
+Whether you’re teaching a young child to read or helping a middle-schooler (or even a high-schooler) who has reading difficulties, it can be very stressful for both mom/teacher and child/student to deal with reading problems.
+However, don’t give up!
+There are several things you can do to lessen the stress and to help your struggling reader.

 1. Decide if your child is ready to learn to read.